sanaz-shahraeini/sanaz-shahraeini/README.md

 **sanaz-shahraeini/sanaz-shahraeini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->

 - 🔭 I’m currently working on a SaaS Next.js Project
-- 🌱 I’m currently learning Data sience
+- 🌱 I’m currently learning Data sience with Python
-- 👯 I’m looking to collaborate on ...
+- 💻 Most used line of code git commit -m "Initial Commit"
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with outstanding Tech ideas
-- 💬 Ask me about ...
+- 💬 Ask me about IT & Programming only
 - 📫 How to reach me: s.shahraeini@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Queen of programming
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Brain Storming
--->